A Survey on Resource Management in Joint Communication and Computing-Embedded SAGIN: Introduction

 The advent of 5G has signified a pivotal shift in communication applications, transitioning from mobile Internet to the industrial Internet of Things (IoT), thereby facilitating the integration with various vertical industries.
 This successful transition to 5G has established a robust theoretical groundwork for the subsequent exploration and development in 6G technologies.
 Distinct from 5G's emphasis on communication among individuals, vehicles, and IoT, 6G aims to broaden connectivity from a terrestrial two-dimensional scope to a global three-dimensional one, thereby substantially minimizing the ``digital divide" among individuals.
 Research conducted by Machina Research anticipates that global IoT connections are poised to reach 27 billion by 2025, generating in excess of 2 Zettabytes of data.
 This surge in device scale and data volume necessitates enhanced support for services that are both latency-sensitive and computationally demanding, such as virtual reality (VR) and real-time video analysis.
 Additionally, the diversity in communication needs is becoming increasingly prevalent across a broader geographical expanse.

 Terrestrial cellular networks, boasting high speeds, low latency, and extensive connectivity, can fulfill the communication requirements in typical urban and suburban locales.
 In the present information era, the communication scope has expanded to remote regions, including oceans, volcanoes, deserts, and forests.
-Nonetheless, the establishment of TN in these areas is impeded by commercial and operational considerations.
-Presently, terrestrial cellular networks can cover a mere 7\% of the Earth's surface, leaving an estimated 3.4 billion individuals without network access.
+Nonetheless, the establishment of terrestrial networks (TN) in these areas is impeded by commercial and operational considerations.
+Presently, TN can cover a mere 7\% of the Earth's surface, leaving an estimated 3.4 billion individuals without network access.
 This falls significantly short of the objective of seamless global coverage.
-Hence, 6G envisions the incorporation of NTN, utilizing satellites, unmanned aerial vehicles (UAVs), and high altitude platforms (HAPs) to supplement terrestrial coverage.
-The construction of multidimensional SAGIN is crucial to achieve comprehensive area coverage.
+Hence, 6G envisions the incorporation of non-terrestrial networks (NTN), utilizing satellites, unmanned aerial vehicles (UAVs), and high altitude platforms (HAPs) to supplement terrestrial coverage.
+The construction of multidimensional space-air-ground integrated networks (SAGIN) is crucial to achieve comprehensive area coverage.
 For the sake of brevity, this paper refers to non-terrestrial platforms as space-air platforms (SAPs).

 Fig. \ref{fig:TransparentVsProcessing} delineates two predominant frameworks within NTN: transparent forwarding and onboard processing.
 The former, a traditional mode for SAPs, involves the mere amplification, conversion, and re-amplification of received signals by the SAPs' transparent transponders.
 This method is optimally suited for applications demanding high-speed data transmission, such as video streaming and bulk file transfers.
 Its primary advantage lies in the requirement for adjustments only to terrestrial equipment when altering communication links, obviating the need for satellite equipment upgrades, hence its widespread adoption.
 Recent advancements in manufacturing technology have enabled a shift to onboard processing.
 This mode allows for the direct processing of data on satellites, encompassing tasks like data compression, encryption, decryption, and routing.
 It is particularly useful for applications that require data processing capabilities, such as voice communications and internet access.
 In addition to the foundational elements of transparent forwarding, the processing transponder in this mode is supplemented with a demodulator, modulator, and signal processing unit, although this can introduce additional latency.